meemo/hasher/README.md

 ./hasher -v --sql-out --use-wal -i dev/
 ```

-Assuming the default `config.toml` is used, this will hash everything to the database `myhashes.db` in the current
+Assuming the default `config.toml` is in the current working directory, this will hash everything to the database
-working directory.
+`myhashes.db` in the current working directory.

 ### Config File